 Piraeus is a house available for Honors students.
 First-year students and sophomores live in the dorms, while juniors and seniors are offered the option of living in Piraeus.

 Honors students cut across all ideological, geographic, socioeconomic, and ethnic lines.
 The Program prides itself in its diversity of perspectives and personalities.
 It includes students from private and public high schools who major in a wide variety of disciplines.
 Program graduates are regularly placed in highly competitive graduate and professional programs throughout the country.

 Honors faculty members are a selectively rotated cross-section of Gonzaga's most experienced professors.
 These professors' profiles and personalities are as diverse as the students', providing a strong balance between classical and progressive teaching methodologies.

 Honors Program in the Gonzaga Community

 The Honors Program also cultivates a sense of civic responsibility and service to those less fortunate.
 Honors students have traditionally been very involved in wider student life, particularly in theater, choir, music ensembles, student government, and the student newspaper.
-Some Honors students have also played important roles in retreat programs through University Ministry and in freshman orientation through the Department of Student Life.
+Some Honors students have also played important roles in retreat programs through University Ministry and First Year Student Orientation through the Department of Student Development.
 All Honors students are expected to have some involvement in the wider University.
 While most Honors students go on to pursue advanced degrees, a substantial number of students end up deciding to enter the Jesuit Volunteer Corps (J.V.C.) and other service programs before heading off to graduate school.
 Honors students graduate with BA, Honors or BS, Honors.